rabiyaverse/Diabetes-Epidemiology-SQL-Analysis/README.md

 | Blood Pressure | 69.1 | 19.4 |
 | **Total participants** | **768** | — |

+Table 1.
+Descriptive Characteristics of the Study Population

+The study population consisted of 768 participants with a mean age of 33.2 years (SD = 11.8).
+The mean BMI was 32.0 kg/m² (SD = 7.9), indicating that, on average, participants were in the obese range.
+Mean glucose levels were 120.9, with substantial variability across the sample.
+Blood pressure also showed wide dispersion, suggesting heterogeneity in cardiometabolic risk profiles within the population.

 ## ❤️ BMI by Diabetes Outcome